Updated: Feb 25

 Does Insurance Cover Acupuncture?

-New Canaan Acupuncture does not accept insurance.
-However, if your insurance policy covers out-of-network acupuncture, and you have met your deductible, they will reimburse you for a percentage of treatment cost (usually 50%-70%).
+Many patients are unknowingly covered for acupuncture.
+Casey Potetz Acupuncture & Integrative Medicine (New Canaan Acupuncture) does not accept insurance directly.
+However, we provide paperwork for patients to submit for direct reimbursement.
+Patients who's policies cover out-of-network acupuncture typically get reimbursed 50-100% of the session cost.
 Please call your insurance company to see if you qualify for reimbursement.
-Be aware that reimbursement generally take 2-3 months after paperwork is submitted.
+Be aware that your first reimbursement make 30-90 days to process.
 Questions to ask your claims agent: (1) Does my policy cover out-of-network acupuncture?
 (2) Do I have a deductible?
-(3) Are there limitations for reimbursement?
-What are they?
+(3) Are there any limitations for reimbursement?

 More Questions?
 Email me at firstname.lastname@example.org